Frequently Asked Questions

 Who needs a photofacial?

-Anyone who has unwanted pigment in the skin as a result of sun damage will benefit from IPL/Photofacial.
-Typically, 1–3 treatments are necessary, depending on the extent of pigmentation.
+Anyone who has unwanted pigment in the skin as a result of sun damage.
+Solar Keratosis or sun spots are easily removed with IPL/Photofacial.
+Typically, one to two treatments are necessary.
 Darker skin types however, are at a higher risk of burns with IPL/Photofacial and may require more treatments than lighter skin types.
 IPL/Photofacial is NOT for treating melasma.

 What is the difference between Botox®, Xeomin ®, Jeuveau®, Dysport®?